BaidetskyiYurii/StandWithUkraineBootCamp/README.md

 ## Project Overview

-The StandWithUkraine Project demonstrates an application that visually portrays and simulates the losses suffered by russia during the agressive war in Ukraine.
-This app aims to emphasize the human cost of war and prompt reflection and awareness among users and support Ukraine!
+The StandWithUkraine Project demonstrates an application that visually portrays and simulates the losses suffered by russia during the aggressive war in Ukraine.
+This app aims to emphasize the human cost of war prompt reflection and awareness among users and support Ukraine!

 ## App Features